harris654ui/PL-SQL-Payroll-System-Project/README.md

 # PL/SQL Payroll Management System

 This is a PL/SQL project designed to calculate and store payroll information for employees using Oracle's HR schema.
-The project demonstrates table creation, salary configuration and payroll processing using PL/SQL procedures.
+The project processing res.

 ---

 ## Project Overview

 This project automates the payroll calculation for employees.
-It calculates gross salary, tax amount, bonuses and net pay based on pre existing data in the Oracle HR schema.
-Payroll records are stored in a dedicated `payroll_history` table for tracking purposes.
+It calculates gross salary, tax amount, bonuses and net pay based on pre exsisting data in the Oracle HR schema.
+Payroll records are all stored in a dedicated `payroll_history` table.

 Key features include:

 - Automatic tax calculation based on salary ranges
 - Bonus calculation for employees with commissions
 - Payroll record insertion for each employee per pay period
-- Simple, reusable PL/SQL procedure

 ---